kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 will rollout across nodes.
 -->

-There are no expected side-effects when the rollout fails as the new `enableScaleToZero` flag should only be enabled once the version upgraded completed and should be disabled before attempting a rollback.
+There are no expected side-effects when the rollout fails as the new `ScaleToZero` condition should only be enabled once the version upgraded completed.

-In case this is missed, HPA for deployments with zero replicas will be disabled until replicas have been raised explicitly to at least `1`.
+If an rollback is attempted, all HPAs should be updated to `minReplicas: 1` as otherwise HPA for deployments with zero replicas will be disabled until replicas have been raised explicitly to at least `1`.

 ###### What specific metrics should inform a rollback?